-A widely recognized expert on race relations, immigration, black leadership and evangelical politics, Professor Swain has served on the Tennessee Advisory Committee to the U.S. Civil Rights Commission and she is currently a member of the National Endowment for the Humanities Council.
+A widely recognized expert on campaign and elections, racial politics, immigration reform, and religious liberty.
+Professor Swain has served on the Tennessee Advisory Committee to the U.S. Civil Rights Commission and the National Endowment for the Humanities Council (2008-2014).
 Her opinion pieces have been published in The New York Times, The Washington Post, The Wall Street Journal, The Washington Times and USA Today.
-She was a regular contributor to CNN’s Lou Dobbs Tonight, and her media appearances include BBC World News, NPR, CNN’s Anderson Cooper, Fox News Live, Fox New’s Hannity, PBS’s News Hour with Jim Lehrer, The Washington Journal and ABC’s Headline News, among other media.
+She was a regular contributor to CNN’s Lou Dobbs Tonight and her media appearances include BBC World News, NPR, CNN’s Michael Smerconish, CNN’s Anderson Cooper 360, Fox News Live, Fox New’s Hannity, Fox News’s Judge Jeanine, PBS’s News Hour, The Washington Journal and ABC’s Headline News, among other media.
 Before joining Vanderbilt in 1999, Professor Swain was a tenured associate professor of politics and public policy at Princeton University’s Woodrow Wilson School of Public and International Affairs.

 In October 2012, Professor Swain launched the Be The People TV Show under the auspices of Eagle Wings Media, LLC.
 Forty-two episodes aired between October 2012 and July 2014.
 The show debuted on an NBC affiliate Channel 4, WSMV. in Nashville, TN.
 According to the Nielsen ratings, the highest audience reached on WSMV’s midnight time slot was 46,000 households.
 In February 2014, Be the People TV moved to Fox 17 (WZTV).
 The show aired its final episode in July 2014.
 Since then, Be the People TV has operated as a blog for conservative thought.
 Past episodes are archived on Be the People’s Youtube Channel.